simonpinkas/InstituteStore/README.md

 ## Project Structure
 ### /Animations
-All animation object files and imported animation files
+All Animation Object files for scenespace animations go here.
 ### /Scenes
 All Unity Scenes for this project go here
 ### /Scripts